The newest addition by Apination is automatic sync of documents and files between loops in dotloop and your Dropbox account.

 Q: Which document and loops are synced with Dropbox?

 A: All files you upload to the loops, are synced to Dropbox.

 Q: What happens to the files in Dropbox if I rename the loop?

 A: A new folder with the new loop's name is created.
 While the old folder will remain in your dropbox account, all files from it are moved to the new folder.

 Q: Can the main Dropbox backup folder be changed?

 A: Yes, in the sync settings, select the new root folder.
 Next time sync runs it will start backing up into the new Dropbox folder.

-Q: What happens when loops, folders, or files are renamed or deleted from the loop?
+Q: What happens when loops, folders, or files are renamed or archived from the loop?